Françoise Sullivan: Career

 During the 1980s, Sullivan returned to painting.
 Between 1982 and 1994, she produced several series, which are regarded as the culmination of her work in this medium.
 These series include the Cretan Cycle (1983–85), the Hommages (2002-03), and the Tondos (1980s).
 In 1997, she completed Montagnes (Mountains), a granite wall located in the main lobby of President Kennedy Pavilion of Université du Québec à Montréal.
 Montagnes is the only permanently installed Sullivan sculpture.
 In 2000, UQAM awarded her an honorary doctorate.
 Since 1997, Sullivan has taught painting at Concordia University.
 In 2001, she was appointed a Member of the Order of Canada and the Musée d'art contemporain de Montréal held a retrospective of her work.

-In 2023, the Montreal Museum of Fine Arts will celebrate her 100th birthday with a show of recent work.
+In 2023, the Montreal Museum of Fine Arts celebrated her 100th birthday with a show of recent work.
 The exhibition also will draw attention to the important representation of Sullivan’s work – close to 50 artworks – in the Museum collection.
+She celebrated her centenary on 10 June.